 If someone shows you a great way to memorize names, does it matter if you find out that person is an alcoholic?
 Would you no longer trust their memorization techniques?

-All that really matters is what you do with the ideas there.
+But that’s missing the point that books are really about you, not them.
+All that really matters is what you do with the ideas, no matter the source.
 Apply them to your own life in your own way.